winglam/dependent-tests-impact/README.md

 paper, because the calculation for APFD values (for figures 17 and 18) and runtime (for figures 18 and 19) depend on factors such as machine load and OS scheduling.
 However, the results still support our paper's claims.

-The `figureGenerator.sh` script
-takes on average 9 hours to complete on a machine with the following
-configuration:
-Intel(R) Core(TM) i5-4590T CPU @ 2.00GHz 8GB RAM

 The following files contain the results of pre-computed test dependences:
 - CRYSTAL-AUTO-DT_LIST.txt